 - Foot and ankle cases with popliteal blocks or catheters: five per week

-- Upper extremity cases (wrist, elbow) with supraclavicular/infraclavicular/axillary blocks or catheters: 20 per week
+- Upper extremity cases (wrist, elbow) with supraclavicular/infraclavicular/axillary blocks or catheters): Twenty per week

 - Shoulder cases with interscalene blocks: five cases per week

-- Truncal procedures (head/neck cases with scalp blocks and cervical plexus blocks, ENT cases with airway blocks, robotic cardiothoracic/breast cases with pecs blocks, paravertebrals, and thoracic epidurals, gynecological/colorectal/robotic nephrectomy cases with quadratus lumborum blocks, lumbar lumbar paravertebral, and lumbar neuraxial blocks): five cases per week
+- Truncal procedures (head/neck cases with scalp blocks and cervical plexus blocks, ear, nose, and throat cases with airway blocks, robotic cardiothoracic/breast cases with pecs blocks, paravertebrals, and thoracic epidurals, gynecological/colorectal/robotic nephrectomy cases with quadratus lumborum blocks, lumbar paravertebral, and lumbar neuraxial blocks): five cases per week